corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

+## Yank
+* y -> copy from the cursor to the new position given by the next command
+  * yw -> copy from the cursor to the beginning of the next word
+  * y$ -> copy from the cursor to the end of the line

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick brown fox

 ## Line operations

 Doubling a command will often apply that command to the entire line.